ans-coe/sdlh-docs/Documentation/SDLH-Deployment/Deployment.md

 22. Select the 'docs' folder
 23. Name your wiki (e.g. 'Data Platform')
 24. Click 'Publish'
+25. OPTIONAL - if you have existing wiki pages in customer wiki, create these as new files within the 'documentation' repo, within a new subfolder inside the 'docs' folder (e.g. docs/data-platform)

 # 3. Updating SDLH deployment